-Alongside my colleagues, I founded and direct the University of St. Thomas Center for Engineering Education (CEE), where we develop and teach engineering courses for P-12 educators and conduct research on engineering at the pre-collegiate level.
-Additionally, I teach Engineering Graphics, Machine Design, Dynamics (with Circus Lab), Toy Design, Product Design for an Aging Population, and Brain Machine Interfaces (seminar).
+AnnMarie co-founded and co-directs the University of St. Thomas Center for Engineering Education (CEE), which offers engineering courses for P-12 educators and conducts research on engineering at the pre-collegiate level.
+AnnMarie's teaching covers classes on topics such as Engineering Graphics and Design, Machine Design, Dynamics (with Circus Lab), Toy Design, Product Design for an Aging Population, Technology Prototyping (for Business majors), Environmental Sustainability/Innovation, and Brain Machine Interfaces (seminar).

-I served as the Founding Executive Director of the Maker Education Initiative, where I established the national Maker Corps program and laid the groundwork for this nonprofit.
-Its mission is to “create more opportunities for young people to make, and, by making, build confidence, foster creativity, and spark interest in science, technology, engineering, math, the arts—and learning as a whole."
+She served as the Founding Executive Director of the Maker Education Initiative, where her team established the national Maker Corps program and laid the groundwork for this nonprofit.

 AnnMarie lives in St. Paul, Minnesota, with her husband and two daughters.
 She is an amateur aerialist, specializing in static and flying trapeze, as well as juggling and cyr wheel.